 The following improvements were made to the GUI:

-The GUI was improved to hide fields such as backend_status and policy_status for models that do not require those fields.
+Hidden fields such as backend_status and policy_status for models that do not require those fields.

-Issues with broken navigation between related models were resolved.
+Resolved broken navigation between related models.

 SEBA-in-a-Box has been extended to allow easy configuration of multiple Ponsim OLTs, ONUs, and RGs.

 A gRPC API was implemented for BBSIM that allows information about simulated devices to be retrieved and updated, as well as to trigger simulated alarms.